Tomekske/Picturebot-v2-depricated/README.md

 * **Edited** flow contains pictures that are edited
 * **Social media** flow contains cropped pictures that are used to post on social media

+The idea is that the filesystem is mirrored within the application, actions such as library, collection and album deletion are non destructive.
+Which means that only the database link is deleted.
+Only picture deletions are destructive, the idea behind is that deleted pictures still can be restored from the backup flow.

 All pictures follow a special naming convention

     <shoot_dd-mm-YYYY_index.extension>